workshopper/org/COMPATIBILITY.md

-# Compatibiliy Guidelines for Workshoppers
+# Compatibility Guidelines for Workshoppers

 To make it easier to decide for the various workshoppers what versions they should be compatible with and to give users and mentors a way to clearly communicate the compatibility of workshoppers.